You are cordially invited to join us for a day of fun, education, and even some door prizes.

 Where: Misty Morning Farm

-Tuition: $99 We also welcome another family member to come and audit the class for an additional $30 Note: This does not include hands on milking time for auditors!!!!!
+Tuition: $99 We also welcome another family member to come and audit the class for an additional $35 Note: This does not include prizes or hands on milking time for auditors!
+We have several VERY nice prizes donated by Lancater Ag, Hoegger, and Agri Dynamics each year which are providers that we recommend.

 Reservations: Send a non-refundable $25 to hold your spot via check or paypal.

-We will do lunch differently this year.
-Everyone bring a bag lunch and we’ll sit in the shade and enjoy our meal together.
-Unless as a group, we vote to do a potluck.
-We will communicate with each as it gets closer.
+Everyone bring a dish for lunch.
 Misty Morning Farm will provide mid morning and mid afternoon refreshments and drinks.
 We usually have some homemade dairy goodies on the list to inspire us all.

 This will be an all-day event and will include several subjects revolving around the delight of milk cow stewardship.
 Subjects will include but not be limited to the following: